Note: This is a pretty l-o-n-g page, but there is a reward at the bottom).

 In 2010, on July 10, we were hit by a devastating hail storm, that shredded the row-covered crops, damaged our greenhouse, and basically put us out of business for the season.

 To further complicate matters, in the fall of that year Suzie went through knee replacement surgery, and in 2011 managed to break the other leg while having a 'difference of opinion' with one of our pony stallions.

-We're also 'getting serious' about adding more variety to the products we offer, with the idea of getting closer to a 'full-diet' CSA.
+OK, one little hint; lest you believe we have given up on CSA just because we had a couple tough years and were selling at a farmer's market, we are actually getting serious about adding more variety to the products we offer, with the idea of getting closer to a 'full-diet' CSA.

 Get 'Bootstrap Market Gardening' and three bonus items (see link for details)